XanaduAI/QHack-2019/README.md

 - Quantum Development Kit from Microsoft

+  `pip install pennylane-qsharp`.
 To install the Microsoft QDK, see the instruction details provided by [Microsoft](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview).